SortableJS/react-sortablejs/README.md

 ### clone

-If you're using `{group: { name: 'groupName', pull: 'clone'}}`, this means your in 'clone' mode.
+If you're using `{group: { name: 'groupName', pull: 'clone'}}`, this means you're in 'clone' mode.
 You should provide a function for this.

 Check out the source code of the clone example for more information.
 I'll write it here soon.